-A career as an Early Childhood Educator (ECE) in Grey County offers a range of career opportunities and the ability to make a positive, lasting impact in a child’s life.
+A career as an Early Childhood Educator (ECE) in Grey County offers a range of opportunities and the ability to make a positive, lasting impact in a child’s life.

 Registered Early Childhood Educators (RECE) have diverse career pathways, such as Early Years Educator, Developmental Support Worker, Educational Assistant, Child Care Supervisor, and Director.

 RECE’s enjoy a range of flexibility and benefits such as:

 - Flexible hours: Weekdays, options for evenings, Before and After School programs

 - Outdoor experiences with physical activity in natural settings and learning through play every day.

 - The opportunity to collaborate with other professionals creating engaging environments and experiences to foster children’s learning and development

 - ECEs are urgently needed by licensed child care providers in Grey County.